karlicoss/cloudmacs/README.md

 ![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/karlicoss/cloudmacs)

+For ages I've been seeking a decent browser frontend for my org-mode notes and todo lists.
+Until I realised that nothing prevents me from having emacs itself in my browser.

 # Using
 1. `cp docker-compose.example.yml docker-compose.yml`
 2. Edit necessary variables in `docker-compose.yml`, presumably your want to